 Additional information may be found on the Probate and Guardianship page of the Clerk of Courtís website.

-As indicated on the Calendar page, proceedings in civil cases may be scheduled during periods designated "Non-Jury Trial," "Motion Hearing," "Landlord-Tenant," "Small Claims - Pretrial Conference," "Uncontested Dissolution of Marriage," and "Civil Proceedings."
+As indicated on the Calendar page, proceedings in civil and criminal cases may be scheduled during periods designated on the Calendar.
 Hearing time may be reserved and the hearing scheduled in accordance with the Scheduling Guidelines above.

-Hearings in criminal cases may be scheduled, as appropriate, during periods designated "Criminal Proceedings", "Arraignments", "Non-Jury Trials", "Jury Trials" and "Violation of Probation Hearings".
-In order to ensure that the Court has received a Notice of Appearance and Waiver of Arraignment from counsel waiving their client's appearance at Arraignment and Second Appearance, counsel may email a copy to the Court's Judicial Assistant.
+In order to ensure that the Court has received a Notice of Appearance and Waiver of Arraignment from counsel waiving their client's appearance at arraignment, counsel may email a copy to the Judicial Assistant.

-If granted leave by the Court, appearance by counsel at docket sounding for criminal cases may be made by completing and efiling the following Notice of Docket Sounding Appearance.
-Eservice shall be made upon the Office of the State Attorney and to the Judicial Assistant.
+If granted leave by the Court, appearance by counsel at docket sounding for criminal cases may be made by completing and efiling the following Notice of Docket Sounding Appearance. service shall be made upon the Office of the State Attorney as set forth in the notice.

 Parties attending a Small Claims Pretrial Conference may utilize the mediation services provided by the Brevard County Mediation Program.
 Parties to a County Civil case who qualify for participation in the Mediation Program may request the services of a program mediator by filing a motion with the Clerk, scheduling the motion for hearing with the Judicial Assistant, and providing due notice to the opposing party.